embedded-insurance/diachronic/README.md

 on -> timer off? -> off
 on -> unplug-it -> off

 You deploy to prod.
-Toaster run around the world.
+Toasters run around the world.
 And there was much rejoicing.

-Naturally, there’s a bug.
+But there’s a bug.
 Simply because the toaster is plugged in doesn’t mean there’s power.
-You now need to change a durable program that models the live state of thousands of devices.
+This means need to change a workflow that has been modeling the live state of thousands of devices in a way that could break their history.

 You receive a new source of information for whether the toaster is receiving power.
 The units require at least 100v of current to warm bread.
 You revise the program accordingly: off -> ~~plugged-in~~  power on (timer on?) -> on